yfjd01/ElectiveNotes/chap6.md

 - A critic attacks is one in which a crtic attacks a person instead of arguing against the claims that person has put forwards
 - Although debating tatics are almost alway mistakes as far as logic is concered, they sometimes influence debate more then they should
 - Implicity we ar ereplying on ad hominem considerations when we reject a presentation because the person making it does not look presentable, middle class, or when we are skeptical of a view because those who hold it are young and do not hold responsible jobs

+Fallacy of guilt by association
+-  The fallacy of guilt by association is committed when a person or his or her views are criticized on the basis of a suposed link between that person and a group or movement believed to be disreputed.
+The poor reputation of any group is irrelevant to the substantive corrected of its own view or vies of people they are connected with.
+- Often irrelevent to the falsehold of the conclusion that a person is trying to make
+- Another example would be an aranchist who voted for a political candidate, doesn't prove that a policy is wrong
+- Opposite would be fallacy of virtue by association

+Fallacious Appeal to Popularity
+- Many arguments are based on popularity.
+Someone tries to show that a product is good because many people select it, or that a belief is correct because many people hold it
+- Such argument is flawed because the merits of something are one matter and its popularity another.
+- The appear to popularity is a fallacy that ocurs wehne people seeks to infer merit or truth from popularity.
+It is also know as the falalcy of jumping on a bandwagon or in latin ad populam.

+Fallacious Appeal to Ignorance
+- If we do not know something, it may be important to acknowledge our ignorance, but it is all too easy to lapse into fallacious arguments when we make inferences from that ignorance
+- The fallacy of appealing to ignorance occurs when people try to use lack of evidence knowldge or evidence as an agrument for a substantive claim. ad ignorantiam

+Fallacious Appeal to Emotions
+- Example people who come crying in about marks... but thats irrelevent